flashlight/flashlight/.docker/README.md

-Flashlight and its dependencies can also be built with the provided Dockerfile.
+Flashlight and its dependencies can also be built with the provided Dockerfiles.
 Both CUDA and CPU backends are supported with Docker.
 The current Docker images are frozen at **Ubuntu 18.04** and **CUDA 10.0**; we update these periodically.

 ## Docker images on [Docker Hub](https://hub.docker.com/r/flml/flashlight/tags)